ahbnr/booking/notes/auth.md

 TODO:
 * I should watch this and add more guards against XSS and CSRF attacks: https://www.youtube.com/watch?v=M6N7gEZ-IUQ
 * Apply anti XSS measures: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#xss-prevention-rules
-* logout measure that does not require the server to delete the HttpOnly refresh token cookie